makkhay/ChuckNorrisJoke/README.md

-# JSONFeedReader
+# ChuckNorrisJoke Android App

-This android app reads json feed.
-The json file is stored in the web and the objects are handled by the application using asncytask.
-Alternatively, you can use XML to parse json feed too.
-In order to use XMl, just uncomment the DownloadWordDefination.class.
+This android app will tell you funny jokes.
+I'm experimenting different android features such as accelerometer, custom dialog, and Text to speech.